eugeneh101/CDC_from_SQL_and_NoSQL_to_Data_Warehouse/README.md

 ## Miscellaneous details:
 * `cdk.json` is basically the config file.
 I specified to deploy this microservice to us-east-1 (Virginia).
 You can change this to your region of choice.
+* As always, IAM permissions and VPC/security groups are the trickiest parts.
 * The following is the AWS resources deployed by CDK and thus Cloudformation.
 A summary would be: <p align="center"><img src="AWS_resources.jpg" width="500"></p>
     * 1 RDS instance
     * 1 DynamoDB Table